Ultimate Guide to Things to do in Stratford Ontario

 At Braai House you’ll a fabulous patio and South African inspired cuisine with a modern twist.

 If you’re looking for tasty treats there are so many great bakeries and cafes in Stratford.
-A few must-visit ones include Black Angus Bakery, Revel, Edison’s Café Bar, and Balzac’s.
+A few must-visit ones include Black Angus Bakery, Revel, and Balzac’s.
 Stratford’s Balzac’s location is the first café in the chain that now spans across Ontario.

 Grab a Drink or Two!

 Along with all the great restaurants in Stratford you’ll find a ton of fun places to drink!
 There’s everything from breweries to cocktail bars!
-If you’re looking for breweries in Stratford, there are a few.
-There’s Black Swan and Jobsite.
+If you’re looking for breweries in Stratford, there are a few, including Black Swan and Jobsite.

 The Relic Lobby Bar is a fun stop too!
 This cocktail lounge has a Cuban bartender behind the bar and is filled with quirky décor.
 Along with a creative cocktail list they have a snack menu too!
 A couple of great drinks to try are their Singapore Sling and Hemingway Daiquiri!
 Plus, many of the cocktails come in funky glasses!